In Pakistan, underground parties push the boundaries

 Zia's policies are widely blamed for a creeping culture of intolerance that has further isolated liberals.

-In an incident that traumatised the elite, the governor of Punjab province, Salman Taseer, was assassinated by his own bodyguard last year for opposing harsh anti-blasphemy laws.
+In an incident that traumatized the elite, the governor of Punjab province, Salman Taseer, was assassinated by his own bodyguard last year for opposing harsh anti-blasphemy laws.

 In the growing climate of fear, the space for liberal voices is shrinking.